Graph Laplacian Fundamentals

 Spectral Properties

-real eigenvalues and orthonormal eigenvectors.
+complete set of real, nonnegative eigenvalues and orthonormal eigenvectors.
+These eigenvalues

 The eigendecomposition of the unnormalized Laplacian \(\boldsymbol{L}\) is: